About the Certified Counter-Insider Threat Professional (CCITP) Program

 - Maintenance Requirements (i.e., What must individuals do to keep their certification valid?)

-The CCITP-F Certification is designed to measure and assess whether an individual has the requisite knowledge and skills as annotated within the CCITP-F Essential Body of Knowledge (EBK) to perform the tasks outlined in the CCITP-F Essential Body of Work (EBW), as identified by the C-InT Community.
-The CCITP-F Certification was designed with a target population of those personnel working directly in a C-InT Program, however, because each program is unique and has different needs and constraints, the CCITP-F Certification is open to anyone who works within or is affiliated with a C-InT Program, as determined by each Program Manager.
+The CCITP-F measures and assesses whether an individual has the requisite knowledge and skills annotated in the CCITP-Essential Body of Knowledge to perform the tasks outlined in the CCITP-Essential Body of Work.
+The CCITP-F was designed with a target population of those personnel working directly in a C-InT program; however, because each program is unique with different needs and constraints, the CCITP-F is open to anyone who works within or is affiliated with a C-InT Program, as determined by each organization’s Program Manager.
+The examination measures acceptable performance across five (5) topic areas:

-The Counter-Insider Threat Professional Certification Program is operated by the Counter-Insider Threat Certification Program Management Office (C-InT PMO) under the oversight of the Under Secretary of Defense for Intelligence.
-The C-InT PMO coordinates activities and execution of the program with the National Insider Threat Task Force (NITTF).
+The Counter-Insider Threat Professional Certification Program (CCITP) is operated by the CCITP Program Management Office (CCITP PMO) under the oversight of the Office of the Under Secretary of Defense for Intelligence and Security Human Capital Management Office (OUSD(I&S)/HCMO).
+The CCITP PMO coordinates activities and execution of the program with the National Insider Threat Task Force (NITTF).